Triatominae: Biological aspects

-Lifecycle
+Life cycle

 Triatomines undergo incomplete metamorphosis.
 A wingless first-instar nymph hatches from an egg, and may be small as 2 mm.
 It passes successively through second, third, fourth, and fifth instars.
 Finally, the fifth instar turns into an adult, acquiring two pairs of wings.

 Ecology

 All triatomine nymph instars and adults are haematophagous and require the stability of a sheltered environment, where they aggregate.
 Most species are associated with wild, nesting vertebrates and are named "sylvatic" triatomines.
 These live in ground burrows with rodents or armadillos, or in tree dwellings with bats, birds, sloths, or opossums.
 Few species (5%) live in human dwellings or in the surroundings of human houses (peridomicile) in the shelters of domestic animals, these are named "domestic" species.
 Many sylvatic species are in process of domiciliation (i.e. "semidomestic").

 Behavior

 Most triatomines aggregate in refuges during day and search for blood during night, when the host is asleep and the air is cooler.
 Odors and heat guide these insects to their hosts.
 Carbon dioxide emanating from breath, as well as ammonia, short-chain amines, and carboxylic acids from skin, hair, and exocrine glands from vertebrate animals, are among the volatiles that attract triatomines.
 Vision also serves triatomines for orientation.
-At night, adults of diverse species fly to houses attracted by light.
+At night, adults of diverse species fly to inhabited areas, attracted by light.

-Adults produce a pungent odor (isobutyric acid) when disturbed, and are also capable of producing a particular sound by rubbing the rostrum over a stridulatory sulcus under its head (stridulation).
+Adults produce a pungent odor (isobutyric acid) when disturbed, and are also capable of producing a particular sound by rubbing the rostrum over a stridulatory sulcus under its head (stridulation), another reaction either to disturbance or a rejection during mating.